Who Has To File A Tax Return

 - You sold your home during the tax year

-- You owe Social Security and Medicare taxes on tips that were not reported to your employer, or on wages that your employer did not withhold these taxes from
+- You owe Social Securityand Medicare taxes on tips that were not reported to your employer or on wages that your employer did not withhold these taxes from

 The Advantages of Filing a Federal Income Tax Return

 Even if you are not required by law to file a tax return, in some cases it may be in your interest to file one anyway.
-For example, almost anyone who has dependents can benefit by filing an income tax return.
+For example, almost anyone who has dependents can benefit from filing an income tax return.

 Most people who are exempt from filing do not owe any taxes.
 However, they may still be eligible for a tax refund.
 There are several tax credits and tax deductions that you might qualify for, which can help reduce your tax liability or increase your tax refund.

-NOTE: Non-refundable tax credits cannot exceed your tax liability — so once your tax balance is brought down to $0, you have maxed out on that credit for the year.
+Keep in mind, non-refundable tax credits cannot exceed your tax liability — so once your tax balance is brought down to $0, you have maxed out on that credit for the year.
 On the other hand, refundable tax credits can go beyond your tax liability and result in a tax refund check.

 Some of the available tax credits include:

 - Earned Income Credit — This is a refundable credit designed for taxpayers who earn wages, yet fall into a low income tax bracket.
 In many cases, people who qualify for this credit can receive a tax refund that is larger than the total amount of taxes withheld from their paychecks.
+For more information, see Earned Income Tax Credit (EITC).

 - Child and Dependent Care Credit — If you paid to take care of a child (under the age of 13 and in your custody) or a spouse or adult dependent who is incapable of self-care, you may qualify for this tax credit, which can offset a percentage of the cost of their care.